 - The least amount of clothing, the better!
 If you can sleep in the nude, this would be ideal.
 Not just for keeping your body cooler, but overall health benefits of unhindered breathing and comfort.
 If nude isn’t ideal, a cotton loose-fitting nightshirt or tank top would also work.

 - Sleep with a fan on.
 If you don’t have a ceiling fan, a box fan will work as well.
 This will help circulate cold air throughout your room to give more of an even distribution of temperatures.

 - Buy a cooling pad.
 This has been on my list of things to buy for at least a year but they are a bit pricey.
 This cooling pad is awesome though if you sleep really hot and cannot control the temperature of your room very well.
 It works by pumping small amounts of cool water throughout the mattress pad to keep your body steady.

-Having perfect sleep hygiene is impossible, especially in motherhood.
+Losing sleep in motherhood is normal.
 We cannot control all of the sleepless nights with newborns, the dreaded middle of the night wake-up calls from puking toddlers or the endless seasons of breastfeeding needs.
 We do, however, have control over our sleep habits and how we can clean up the sleep hygiene of our whole home!